bobumkin/ParseURL/README.md

-Еhis program is based on the code @corporateshark
+This program is based on the code @corporateshark
 Base code: https://github.com/corporateshark/LUrlParser/tree/master